mthambipillai/cert-anomaly-ids/Wiki.md

 - `-e, --ensemblemode` : Defines the ensemble technique used to combine the scores of the different detectors.
 Currently two techniques are implemented : `mean` and `max`.
 Their names are self-explanatory.

 ### Inspect

+The following parameters can be placed after the `inspect` command :

+- `-a, --anomaliesfile` : Defines the path and name of the file where to read the anomalies from.
+The extension is `.csv` and is added automatically to the path.
+So `anomaliesfile=myanomalies` will try to read `myanomalies.csv`.
+The same parameter is defined for anomalies detection in `detect` but in `conf/application.conf` it is a single parameter.
+- `-r, --rules` : Defines the path and name of the json file that describes the inspection rules and their parameters.
+More details about it can be found in the Rules subsection.
+- `-i, --inspectionfiles` : Defines the path and name of the files where to write the anomalies to.
+If the amount of logs per anomaly is not too large, there will be one file per anomaly, otherwise some anomaly logs might be split in different files.
+The extension is `.csv` and is added automatically to the path.
+So `inspectionfiles=myinspection` will create files like `myinspection-part0001.csv`.
+- `-d, --intrusionsdir` : Defines the path of the folder where to read the injected intrusions and their logs from in case we want to compute recall.
+This parameter has no effect if `recall=false`.
+The same parameter is defined for intrusions injection in `extract` but in `conf/application.conf` it is a single parameter.

 ### Features Schema